 Your local search marketing game had better be good.

-8 Essential Local SEO Tips
+8 Essential Local Search Engine Optimization Tips

 Research shows that 18% of local smartphone searches resulted in a purchase within a day.
 So it’s time you start snatching up spots in SERPs for local searches around your products and solutions.
 Here are some local SEO tips and best practices you can implement today.